 Read on for our top tips for how to start trail running!

 First things first when getting started with trail running…you have to know where the trails are!
 There are several tools you can use to discover the trail network around you.
 A great place to start is your local running or outdoor adventure store.
-Chances are they’ll be able to clue you into the popular local trails, and they might even organize weekly or monthly running events that you can take advantage of to meet other trail runners and start off with a group.
+Chances are they’ll be able to clue you into the popular local trails, and they might even organize weekly or monthly running events with a running club that has a trail-running group that you can take advantage of to meet other trail runners and start off with a group.

 Once you find a trail to explore, you might consider adding to your gear stash with some trail-specific equipment.
 Is trail gear mandatory?
 Not exactly, but it will likely help make your time our there more enjoyable, especially when you’re just making the switch to the trails.
 Our list for just getting started: